alexl4123/hybrid-grounding/docs/sphinx/source/installation.rst

 Uninstall
 ---------

-Although we would be very sad, if you would do it, you can uninstall Hybrid-Gounding with the following command:
+Although we would be very sad, if you would do it, you can uninstall Newground with the following command:

 .. code-block:: console